£382.50 £450.00

 TECHNICAL INFO

-Campagnolo Record front hub, hailing from Italy and in production from the 1960s to the 1980s (yet still new & unused after all this time!).
-Made from aluminium/steel and weighing in at 219 grams - pretty lightweight for a front hub at that time.
-A fine choice for keeping your vintage bike authentic, but also great for any other compatible bike too.
+Campagnolo Chorus drop bar brake levers (or handles if you prefer), hailing from Italy and in production during the 1980s.
+Made from aluminium/rubber and weighing in at 262 grams.
+A fine choice for keeping your vintage bike authentic, but also great for any other compatible bike.

 TECHNICAL INFO